openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 We are using markdown for the docs pages.
 The files have got the suffix ".md".

-Markwodn is a very simple text formating language which is separates text content from text formating.
+Markdown is a very simple text formating language which separates text content from text formating.

-The writer only e.g. marks a headline as level 1 headline and the markdown processor generate during processing the HTML code to render the heading in HTML.
+The writer only e.g. marks a headline as level 1 headline and the markdown processor generate during processing the necessary HTML code to render the heading in HTML.

 The idea behind this is that
-* the writer should think about the text and not the formating first and
+* the writer should think about the text and not the formating first,
-* the markdown text is open for exchange between different markdown tools instead of e.g. proprietray tools like Mircosoft Windows.
+* the markdown text is open for exchange between different markdown tools instead of e.g. proprietray tools like Mircosoft Windows and
+* you can generate several output formats from one markdown file.

 Markdown is not a 100% fixed standard and we try to stay as near as possible to the standard to
 * stay flexible to change markdown tools as needed or forced in the further innovation of markdown tools and markdown SaaS services and